 Improve your business bottom line

-If you engage in business, whether selling goods or services, the end goal is to profit.
+If you engage in business, selling goods or services, the end goal is profit.
 And how do you profit?
 By expanding your customer base, you also expand your brand and product.
 This is where more people get to know you.
 And if they are convinced of what you are selling, you can gain more customers.
 Over time, your repeat buyers will significantly increase your bottom line.

 This is easier said than done.
 The business world, just like the economy, is unpredictable.
 Even the likes and preferences of your customers can change overnight.
 To keep up with these unpredictability and ever-changing customer needs, you have to stay relevant.